WordPress Push Notifications: How to Set Them Up

 Have you ever seen a popup box, asking your permission to send notifications?
 Those are web push notifications or WordPress push notifications as we will refer to them in this article.
 Browsers like Chrome, Opera, Firefox and Safari, support them both on mobile and desktop.

-The idea behind WordPress push notification is to encourage repeat visits from your visitors.
+The idea behind WordPress push notifications is to encourage repeat visits from your visitors.
 To achieve this, it sends push alerts to subscribers whenever you publish something new on your website.
 The end goal, of course, is to drive more website traffic.

 In this article, we will look into what WordPress push notification is all about.
 Not only that, we will also walk you through how to set it up on your WordPress website.
 You don’t have to write any code – WordPress push notification plugins will do the work.